sensu/sensu-puppet/README.md

 ## Quick start

-Before this Puppet module can be used, the following items must be configured on the server.

-- Install Redis
-- Install RabbitMQ
-- Add users to RabbitMQ
-- Install dashboard (optional)

-To quickly try out Sensu, spin up a test virtual machine with Vagrant that already has these prerequisites installed.
+To quickly try out Sensu, spin up test virtual machines with Vagrant that already has these prerequisites installed.

 ```bash
 vagrant up